 fodder flow and feed availability,

-- natural estrus cycle of the Boergoat,
+natural oestrus cycle of the doe,

-One infertile ewe has only a minimal impact on the reproduction index of a flock while an infertile ram has a major impact.
+One infertile doe has only a minimal impact on the reproduction index of a flock while an infertile buck has a major impact.

-- dose with vitamins A, D and E,
+administer vitamins A, D and E,

-- Supplement zinc if zinc levels are too low in pastures,
+Supplement zinc if zinc levels are too low in pastures,

-- Inoculate against pulpy kidney,
+Inoculate against pulpy kidney,

-- Dose for round worm and nose worm, Ensure that rams are in a good condition and are free from any hoof problems,
+Ensure that bucks are in a good condition and are free from any hoof problems,

-- Rams should receive adequate exercise to ensure that they are fit and don’t become too fat and lazy.
+Bucks should receive adequate exercise to ensure that they are fit and don’t become too fat and lazy.

 Before mating occurs